 Be aware, there is a difference between connecting and adjoining rooms.
 Connecting rooms are rooms that have a connecting door.
 This may not be available at all resorts or room types.
 Adjoining rooms means that the rooms are side by side and do not have a connecting door.
 All requests are not guaranteed.

-3 – Fax Your Room Requests to the Resort One Week Prior
+3 – Call or Fax Your Room Requests to the Resort One Week Prior

-Fax your room requests to your resort about one week before your check-in date.
-You can find your resort’s fax number online, or you may call and ask to be connected to someone at the resort.
+You may call your resort about one week before your check-in date or fax your room requests to your resort.
+You can find your resort’s fax number online.
 Share your room requests and explain which are most important to you.
 For example, if you want a ground floor, corner room, that’s near the bus stop and in building 3, detail what is most important to you.
 Maybe it is essential that you have a ground floor room and that is your top priority, or perhaps you really need that corner room.
 The room assignor will do their best to accommodate your requests.
 By detailing what is most important to you, they can try to best match your needs.
 Maybe they don’t have a room that will meet all your requests, but they have a ground floor room that is near the bus stop but is not in building 3.
 You may be just as happy in that room because what was really important was the floor and being close to the bus stop.

 4 – Arrive at the Resort Early and Be Polite